Elaine Campbell

 A pioneer in nitric oxide technology and therapeutic research.

-Among his contributions, which include more than 40 peer-reviewed papers, Dr. Miller characterized one of the antimicrobial mechanisms of action of NO and identified its effective dose against multiple microbes including bacteria, fungi, and viruses.
-Dr. Miller also worked on the design of two of the first three FDA-approved NO gas delivery devices, and designed and completed the first human clinical trial demonstrating that inhaled NO was safe in healthy adults as a potential inhaled antimicrobial strategy.
+Among his contributions, which include more than 40 peer-reviewed papers, Dr. Miller characterized one of the antimicrobial mechanisms of action of NO and identified its effective dose against multiple microbes (bacteria, fungi, and viruses).
+He also helped design two of the first three FDA-approved NO gas delivery devices and led the first human clinical trial demonstrating that inhaled NO is safe in healthy adults as a potential antimicrobial strategy.

-Dr. Miller was an assistant professor in the Faculty of Medicine, Respiratory & Infectious Diseases Divisions at the University of British Columbia, Canada.
+Dr. Miller was an assistant professor in the Faculty of Medicine (Respiratory & Infectious Diseases Division) at the University of British Columbia, Canada.
 He holds a PhD in Experimental Medicine and degrees in Health Management and Respiratory Therapy.